OpenMage/magento-lts/docs/DDEV.md

 You can use the swiss army knife for Magento developers, sysadmins and devops.
 The tool provides a huge set of well tested command line commands which save hours of work time.

-Run n98-magerun command in the terminal window, for example `ddev magerun sys:info`.
+Run any n98-magerun command in the terminal window adding **ddev** in front of it.
+For example `ddev magerun sys:info` prints infos about the current OpenMage system.

+For more information about the available commands please visit https://n98-magerun.readthedocs.io/en/latest/commands/sys.html#sys-info.

 ## Using phpMyAdmin